B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 # Conclusions

-We were able to build a decent model and created some great generate captions with training a neural network model on only 6,000 images and captions.
+We were able to build a decent model and generate some great captions with training a neural network model on only 6,000 images and captions.
 The model was strengthened by the power of the transfer learning (InceptionV3 for images and GLoVE for captions), where the models were previously trained on very large image and text datasets.
 It should be noted that the testing images should be semantically related to the training images.
 For example, if we only train the model on cats and dogs, the model can only predict cats or dogs and not fruits or flowers!

 You can see my code on my Github repo.
-Note that, if you use my code or if I run train the model again, the resulted captions will be slightly different, due to the stochastic nature of the model.
+Note that due to the stochastic nature of the model, if you use my code or even if I run my model again, the resulted captions will be slightly different.

-For future work, I would like to work with a larger dataset containing more types of images so that the model can make predictions for more image classes.
-I would also like to use a GPT-2 model instead of an LSTM model.
-However, for captions, which mostly contain factual and straight forward text as opposed to more complext texts such as poetry or legal language, I don't expect GPT-2 will make a huge improvement.
+For future work, I would like to work with a larger dataset containing more types of images so that the model can generate captions for more image classes.
+I would also like to try a GPT-2 model instead of an LSTM model.
+However, I don't expect that it will make a huge improvement since captions mostly contain factual/straight forward text, as opposed to more complex texts such as poetry or legal language.